-If you're new to baked oatmeal, it is just another way of cooking this great grain.
-Similar to overnight oats, the flavors are entirely customizable to your personal preference.
+If you’re new to baked oatmeal, it is another way to cook this great grain.
+Like overnight oats, the flavors are entirely customizable to your preference.
 I used two of my favorites for this recipe: bananas and Nutella.
-However, if yore not a fan of Nutella, no problem, swap it out for peanut butter.
+However, if you’re not a fan of Nutella, no problem; swap it out for peanut butter.
 If you are not in the mood for bananas, no problem.
-Just swamp ½ cup of applesauce for each banana.
+Just swamp 1/2 cup of applesauce for each banana.
 If you like nuts, go ahead and add them.
 The combinations are endless.

 I love that this recipe is perfect for meal prepping.
-I can make it on a Sunday and have a healthy oatmeal breakfast all week.
+I can make it on a Sunday and have an oatmeal breakfast all week.

 - Whole or Quick Oats (2.5 cups)